-Soft and chewy sugar cookies filled with sprinkles.
+Soft and chewy drop sugar cookies filled with sprinkles.
 Keep them mini or make them standard size.
 Fill with your favorite holiday sprinkles!

 WHAT IS A DROP SUGAR COOKIE?

 The answer would be no, there isn’t really anything you weren’t aware of, but when we talk about sugar cookies, we’ve got drop and we’ve got cut-out.